Impostor Feelings in the Quiet: A Letter for the Successful Client Who Still Feels Like a Fraud

 Write your new rule on a note and place it where you will see it.

-It’s important to remember that a note does not necessarily transform your life.
+A note alone does not transform your life.

 Repetition trains the nervous system.